eliasdesenv/gitlab-extraction/README.md

-# Devops Analytics
+# Gitlab Analytics

-This code gets all projects and commits from Gitlab and index in Elasticsearch for posterior queries.
+This code gets all projects and commits of a group from Gitlab and index in Elasticsearch for posterior queries.
 The data also can be shown on Kibana using graphs.

+The idea is collect metrics from development team.